neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 ```

 The KDF context is optimized to fit into a single HMAC-SHA256 block to reduce computational overhead.
 The master key can be any length.
 However, the **recommended key size is 64 bytes**.
 PackageProtector restricts key size to 32 - 64 bytes to provide adequate security.

+## Stream security
+Provided that the stream key and *associated data* combination is unique for every data stream, PackageProtector guarantees to detect:
+* Package reordering
+* Stream truncation
+* Extra data after *end of stream* marker
+* Package substitution from a different stream